Rairye/back-cleaner/README.md

 ## def replace_with_ents(input_str)

-Converts the following characters into the HTML entity equivalents.
+This function converts the following characters into the HTML entity equivalents.

 1. Ampersand (&)
 2. Less than (<)